ElektroStudios/MUI-Accelerator-Table-Englishizer/README.md

    Deleting this value safely discards the pending MUI file replacement operations, ensuring no modifications are applied to your system on the next reboot.

 ![screenshot](/Images/faq1.png)

+### Can I just delete the temporary pending MUI files to cancel the pending operations on next system restart?
+Partially yes, but you should absolutely **not do it**.
+Once a MUI file is successfully processed, the application have scheduled a file swap operation for the next system restart.
+This swap operation involves backing up your original system MUI files and replacing them with the modified versions.

+If you delete the temporary pending MUI files while the registry entry is still active, the operating system will still attempt to perform the file swap on reboot.
+It will rename your original MUI file to a backup like "notepad.mui.bak", but since the modified MUI replacement file is missing, the system will end up with no valid MUI file at all.
+This will render your system resources inaccessible and cause critical stability or UI display issues.

+The only safe and recommended way to abort a pending operation is by clearing the registry entry in **`PendingFileRenameOperations`**, as described in the section above.

 ### I am a developer and want to add support for other languages.
 Where should I start?
 Adding support for another system language is simple.
 You just need to follow the existing structure: